ROPS PENSION SCHEMES

 For expatriates, this special pension scheme has several advantages over a regular UK pension plan:

-Whereas the UK government may charge as much as 45 per cent tax on your pension funds, with a ROPS, it may be possible not to pay any tax, depending on your country of residence.
+- Avoid UK tax on your pension income – The UK government may charge as much as 45 per cent tax on your pension funds, your ROPS will be paid free of UK tax, with tax paid in your country of residence.

-Whereas, according to current UK pension rules, your beneficiaries will still need to pay tax on their inheritance if you die over the age of 75, this isn’t the case with a ROPS.
-This special pension scheme will charge no tax on your inheritance, regardless of your age.
+- Exempt your family from tax after your death – According to current UK pension rules, your beneficiaries will need to pay income tax on their inherited pension if you die over the age of 75, 100% of the ROPS is transferred in the case of death regardless of age.

-Your lifetime allowance defines the maximum amount of benefit that you can draw from your pension fund.
-Currently in the UK, the lifetime allowance is GBP 1.055 Million, and this amount has been decreasing incrementally for several years (it reached a high of GBP 1.8 Million in 2010).
+- Benefit from unlimited lifetime allowance – Your lifetime allowance defines the maximum amount of benefit that you can draw from your pension fund.
+Currently, in the UK, the lifetime allowance is GBP 1.055 Million (compared to £1.8 Million in 2010).
+Once your UK pension has been transferred into a ROPS, a crystallisation event occurs and the ROPS remains outside of the lifetime allowance.

 If you think a ROPS might be for you, get in touch with our team for a free, confidential consultation.